InnovativeStudios/SOG/SOGFramework/core/hostage/README.md

     [this, "t1"] call SOG_hostage_fnc_makeShooter
 ```

-6. _Register the extraction task by calling the `SOG_hostage_fnc_registerHostageTask` function in the init field of the task_
+6. _Register the hostage task by calling the `SOG_hostage_fnc_registerHostageTask` function in the init field of the task_

 ```
 Arguments:
     0: STRING - ID of the task
     1: STRING - Marker name for the extraction zone
     2: SCALAR - Number of hostages KIA to fail the task
-    3: SCALAR - Number of rescued hostages to complete the task
+    3: SCALAR - Number of hostages rescued to complete the task
-    4: SCALAR - Number of seconds before hostages are killed ** timeLimit must be set to true **
     5: BOOLEAN - Should the mission end (MissionSuccess) if the task is successful (Optional, default: false)
     6: BOOLEAN - Should the mission end (MissionFailed) if the task is failed (Optional, default: false)
+    8: ARRAY - Array of task types to select from (Optional, default: [false, false])
     7: BOOLEAN - Does the task have a time limit (Optional, default: false)
-    8: ARRAY - Array of task types to select and set task to (Optional, default: [false, false])
-      - Type of tasks:
-        - CBRN
-        - Hostage
+    4: TIME - Number of seconds before hostages are killed (Optional , default: 45) ** timeLimit Must Be Enabled **

 Example:
-    ["t2", "mrk_extraction", 3, 2, true] call SOG_hostage_fnc_registerRescueTask
+    ["task_name", "marker_name", 1, 2, true] call SOG_hostage_fnc_registerHostageTask
-    ["t2", "mrk_extraction", 3, 2, 45, true, false, true, [true, false]] call SOG_hostage_fnc_registerRescueTask
+    ["task_name", "marker_name", 1, 2, false, false, [true, false], true, 45] call SOG_hostage_fnc_registerHostageTask
 ```

 ## Config: